Clarity (Zedd song): Music video

 A music video for "Clarity" directed by Jodeb was released on 11 January 2013.
-The music video featured Foxes and actor and model AJ English as a couple.
-The video starts with the camera panning over the desert, and later switching to see Foxes and the male lead driving in different cars, until they suddenly collide head-to-head, with enough force for both characters to rocket backward.
-The male lead wakes up after being knocked unconscious from the collision, and finds the injured Foxes.
-However, she runs away through the desert, making him follow her until she falls unconscious in the sand.
-A rewind of the whole event was shown afterwards, before in the final scene, the two people drive in the same car, presumably enjoying themselves.
-All scenes were accompanied by computer effects of collisions and other images that synchronize with the music.
-The music video also features a cameo from Zedd.
+The video starts with the camera panning over the desert, and switches to see Foxes and the male lead driving in different cars, until they suddenly collide head-to-head, and both characters rocket backwards.
+The male lead wakes up after being knocked unconscious from the collision, and finds the injured Foxes, who then runs away through the desert.
+He follows her until she falls unconscious in the sand.
+A rewind of the whole event is shown and, in the final scene, the two characters drive in the same car.